 6. Hire and Develop the Best

-Amazon leadership principles also stress the need to create teams filled with high performers.
+Amazon also stresses the need to create teams filled with high performers who rise to the occasion.
 The company believes that leaders should work to develop new leaders at all levels of the organization.
 Leaders must hire only the most talented people who can help the company reach new heights.

 Through interview questions and the entire hiring process, look for individuals who bring significant value to your organization.
 Once they’re on board, help them develop their talents and leadership qualities.
 Development should be an ongoing process with the goal of helping people reach their full potential.
 An organization consisting of leaders and high performers will become highly successful.